 The key to taking good macro photos is using the right equipment AND the right technique.
 There are 5 main categories of macro photography accessories, all of which have a range from simple to complex, and very affordable to to seriously pricey.
 The first and most obvious involves optics and usually means lenses.
-Surprisingly though, there are ways to have fun with macro photography without adding any specialized macro lenses to your list of equipment.
+Surprisingly though, there are ways to have fun with macro photography without adding any expensive macro lenses to your list of equipment.

 There are hundreds of options available if you want to go the route of a dedicated macro lens. and you can read more about the topic of macro lenses in a here.